 Below is a foundational recipe to get you started.
 But you need to make this your own.
 Like more heat?
 Add more jalapeño.
+Don’t like heat?
+Ditch the jalapeño.
 Want some sweetness?
 Chop up a peach and toss it in.
-Customize this salsa to your liking.
+(Peach salsa is a personal favorite of mine.)
+Customize this salsa to your liking!

-- 1 can of no salt added diced tomatoes
+- 1 can (15 ounce) of no salt added diced tomatoes

 - 2 green onions, chopped